Gift of a Lifetime: Controversy

 Lionel Raff, OSU Regents professor, said "The comments I've heard range from morally bankrupt to outrageous," according to The Los Angeles Times.
 "It's totally inappropriate for any organization to be betting on how long its alumni will live."

 In the same Times article, "Robert Lew, a life insurance agent in San Francisco who regularly looks at new insurance programs, questions whether [OSU] will get the financial windfall it expects because of the cost of borrowing the money to buy the policies and because the donors might live a long time.
 His studies of somewhat similar investment programs suggest that 'the money just ain't going to be there.'"

-U.S. Sen. Chuck Grassley, R-Iowa, issued a press release on April 4, 2007 to include the program into an inquiry regarding tax exemptions for universities.
+U.S. Sen. Chuck Grassley, R-Iowa, issued a press release on April 4, 2007, to include the program into an inquiry regarding tax exemptions for universities.
 The Congressional Quarterly reported that Grassley wanted to know more about the program.

-Program canceled & lawsuits
+Program cancellation and lawsuits

 As of February 2010, OSU and Lincoln National had filed suits against each other.
 The OSU suit claimed Lincoln National's agents lied and misrepresented the plan and its costs.
 Lincoln National's lawsuit was filed against Boone Pickens, claiming he was responsible for urging the OSU to cancel the policies.
 On March 9, 2012, the federal judge overseeing the lawsuit between OSU and Lincoln National sided with Lincoln National in its case with OSU.